SELINA Solutions for Class 9 Maths Chapter 28 - Distance Formula

 Thus, the required co-ordinates of the points on y-axis are (0, 10) and (0, -2).

-A point A is at a distance of unit from the point (4, 3).
+unit from the point (4, 3).
 Find the co-ordinates of point A, if its ordinate is twice its abscissa.

 It is given that the co-ordinates of point A are such that its ordinate is twice its abscissa.